iamsayan/wp-auto-republish/README.md

 ![alt text](https://github.com/iamsayan/wp-auto-republish/raw/master/banner.png "Plugin Banner")

-# WP Auto Republish
+# RevivePress
-The WP Auto Republish plugin helps revive old posts by resetting the published date to the current date.
+The RevivePress (formerly WP Auto Republish) plugin helps revive old posts by resetting the published date to the current date.
 Republish your old posts automatically by resetting the date to the current date.
 Revive old posts to users that haven't seen them.

 ## Description

-The WP Auto Republish plugin helps revive old posts by resetting the published date to the current date.
+The RevivePress (formerly WP Auto Republish) plugin helps revive old posts by resetting the published date to the current date.
 This will push old posts to your front page, the top of archive pages, and back into RSS feeds.
 Ideal for sites with a large repository of evergreen content.

-Like WP Auto Republish plugin?
+Like RevivePress plugin?
 Consider leaving a [5 star review](https://wordpress.org/support/plugin/wp-auto-republish/reviews/?rate=5#new-post).

 ### Why would you want to do this?
 Here are a few reasons: